|Editorial Team Rating||25%|

 |Click Here to View the Detailed Ranking Methodology|

 If you are exploring accelerated online BSN programs, you can check out the University of Texas’s blended ABSN program, wherein you complete the coursework online and undergo in-person clinical training at healthcare facilities located within the state of Texas.
-As this program is meant for students with a bachelor’s in a non-nursing field, your past education after that by providing you a transfer option of up to 70 credits.
+As this program is meant for students with a bachelor’s in a non-nursing field, your past education will be acknowledged, for which you will be provided a transfer option of up to 70 credits.
 These credits are basically the pre-requisite courses that are required to be completed before you start the nursing courses.
-Incase these courses haven’t been completed earlier, you can take them online; however, you must do so before the start of the nursing coursework.
+In case these courses haven’t been completed earlier, you can take them online; however, you must do so before the start of the nursing coursework.

 Students usually complete this program in 15 months and embark on a rewarding nursing career.
 Once enrolled, you will complete 14 nursing courses that comprise 51 credits.
 Additionally, there are two elective courses, out of which you are required to complete one based on your interest.
 The curriculum is well-rounded and systematically delivered in sequential order.Key Highlights